 For each year of support, we have allocated five trips to Jefferson Lab, with three of those trips having a duration of ten days and nine nights, and the remaining two JLab trips having durations of six days and five nights.
 These trips will enable at least one additional person from ASU beyond the on-site graduate student to participate in collaboration activities, meet service obligations, discuss analyses and results with collaborators, and make presentations at collaboration meetings.
+Expenses include: roundtrip airfare to Virginia for \$400, lodging at \$115/night, per diem at \$51/day, \$100 for ground transportation and an \$11 ASU Concurtavel fee.

 Travel required of graduate students for long-term stay at Jefferson Lab is comprised of two separate one-way trips.
 Each leg of the long-term trip is assumed to be by automobile requiring four nights lodging and five days per diem.
 The first leg of Alan Gardner's long-term trip is scheduled for the first year, with return leg during the second year.
 The second graduate student is scheduled to leave during the second year and return on the third year.
-In addition to the JLab trips, four trips are allocated per year for giving talks at conferences.
-The travel funds being requested: Year 1 -\$18,539, Year 2 -\$21,101, Year 3 -\$19,605.
+Expenses for each way include: 4 nights lodging at \$147/night, 5 days per diem at \$56/day, \$100 for incidentals, \$1,028 for milage and and \$11 ASU Concur travel fee.